smartgridadsc/tee-plc/README.md

     IMSG("value of ts_idx is %d, should be no larger than 32.", ts_idx);

-    // zhiang: TODO: here reuse the int_buffer to pass the measurement to normal world for(int i=0; i<16; i++){
+    // reuse the int_buffer to pass the measurement to normal world for(int i=0; i<16; i++){
         *int_input[100+i] = ts_arr[i];
     }